Yassmine-Yazidi-573/perfect-position-for-you/README.md

-# perfect-position-for-you
-Here is a clean, professional **README.md** you can use for your ML project.
-I organized it so it looks like a real GitHub project with sections like *Overview, Dataset, Environment, Model Pipeline, Results,* and *How to Use.*
-You can copy–paste directly into a README.md file.

----

 # **CV-Based Job Recommendation System**

 A machine learning project that predicts the most suitable job category for a candidate based on their CV features (experience, skills, language level, etc.).